Prag8855/aab/content/guides/haftpflichtversicherung.md

 Some insurance policies will cover these accidents:

 - **Lost keys** If you lose your apartment keys, the landlord might need to [replace the locks for the entire building](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks).[^5] This can get *really* expensive.
 You should get insurance that covers this.
-Some rent contracts require liability insurance that covers lost keys.
+Some leases require liability insurance that covers lost keys, but that's not legal.[^28]
 - **Damage to things you rent or borrow** (*geliehene Sachen*)
     For example, you break the couch in your furnished apartment,[^6] you damage a hotel room while you are on vacation,[^7] or you borrow a neighbour's drill and you break it.[^8]
 - **Damage while helping a friend** (*Gefälligkeitsschäden*)